 Google Pixel 6: A Fresh Flagship Endeavor is on the Cards!

-So, that sums up everything we know about the Pixel 6 series based on leaks and rumors at the moment.
-From these leaks, it is evident that Google is all set to be a worthy contender in the smartphone space this year.
+So that sums up everything we know about the Pixel 6 series at the moment.
+From the announcement preview and past leaks, it is evident that Google is all set to be a worthy contender in the smartphone space this year.
 It will be a compelling choice, especially for those who want fast software updates and a clean UI experience.
+We hope the company brings the Pixel 6 series to India.
 Are you excited about the upcoming Google Pixel 6 series?
-Do you think the long-rumored Whitechapel chipset will perform well and offer good battery life?
+Do you think the Tensor chipset will perform well and offer good battery life?
 Do share your thoughts with us in the comments below.
-Also, let us know your expectations from the Pixel 6 and 6 Pro.